ignite/cli/docs/docs/guide/08-interchange/04-creating-order-books.md

 ## Receive an IBC Acknowledgement

-When an IBC acknowledgement is recieved on the source chain, the module must check whether a book already exists.
+When an IBC acknowledgement is received on the source chain, the module must check whether a book already exists.
 If not, create a sell order book for the specified denoms.

 Create a new file `x/dex/types/sell_order_book.go`.
 Insert the `NewSellOrderBook` function which creates a new sell order book.